How long do visitors stay on your website before clicking away? What makes them leave so quickly? And what can you do about it?

 How to fix it: When you set up your site’s navigation, take your users’ needs into account.
 Do you want users to convert?
 Then you should make the “Buy” button easily accessible.
 Do you want them to explore your website?
 Then add some directional cues pointing towards what they might be interested in.

 Always perform A/B tests to see if your navigation is intuitive and straightforward.
-Make sure it provides a smooth transition from one page to another and puts information on front of the users, instead of making them guess where it could be.
+Make sure it provides a smooth transition from one page to another and puts information in the front of the users, instead of making them guess where it could be.

 Instead of overwhelming people with ads, experiment with other ways of generating revenue, such as affiliate marketing or sponsored posts and reviews.
 You can work with a professional content writing service, which can help you create quality sponsored posts.
 This way you can generate new streams of revenue without stressing your visitors with annoying ads.